 In contrast to those covered by collective arrangements, position-based market indicators play a decisive role in the determination of remuneration for non-tariff employees and senior managers.
-This means that common market salaries are used as a benchmark for determining the fixed remuneration.
+This means that salaries in line with the market are used as a benchmark for determining the fixed remuneration.

 The benchmarks required for this purpose are prepared in consultation with the consulting companies previously mentioned.
-The benchmark thus calculated is used as a parameter for determining the remuneration and is backed up by an internal comparison.
+The benchmarks calculated in this way are used as a standard for determining remuneration and are supplemented with internal comparisons.

-The fixed salaries are reviewed once a year.
+Fixed salaries are reviewed once a year.
 The Board of Managing Directors decides on regular adjustments (adjustment of base salary for non-tariff employees) as at 1 July of each year for all non-tariff employees.
 In addition, there is an option for an individual increase, with the Board of Managing Directors deciding on a budget for this annually.
-The decision as to which employees receive an individual increase is made by the responsible manager.
+The decision as to which employee receives an individual increase is made by the responsible manager.
 This largely depends on the employee's individual performance and the internal salary structure as well as market indicators.

-The base salaries of senior managers and non-tariff employees saw a straight-line increase of 1.5% as at 1 July 2015.
-Moreover, a budget of 0.8% of the fixed salary total was available to the divisions for individual salary components for non-tariff employees.
+The base salaries of senior managers and non-tariff employees saw a straight-line increase of 1.0% as at 1 July 2016.
+Moreover, a budget of 1.2% of the fixed salary total was available to the divisions for individual salary components for non-tariff employees.
 Individual salary components are provided in the following cases, in particular: